autorlworkshop/autorlworkshop.github.io/_pages/home.md

     <br>
     <br>
     <p>
+      The past few years has seen a surge of interest in reinforcement learning, , with breakthrough successes of applying RL in games, robotics, chemistry, logistics, nuclear fusion and more.
+      These headlines, however, blur the picture of what remains a brittle technology, with many successes relying on heavily engineered solutions.
-        The past few years has seen a surge of interest in reinforcement learning, (RL), with a series of breakthroughs using RL in games and robotics.
-However, many of these successes rely on a significant engineering effort, thus are often a challenge to generalize or even reproduce.
-Several recent works have demonstrated that RL algorithms are brittle to seemingly mundane design choices.
-Thus, it is often a significant challenge to effectively apply RL in practice, limiting its potential impact and narrowing its accessibility.
-This workshop seeks to bring together work from several communities attempting to automate the design of RL algorithms.
+      Indeed, several recent works have demonstrated that RL algorithms are brittle to seemingly mundane design choices .
+Thus, it is often a significant challenge to effectively apply RL in practice, especially on novel problems, limiting its potential impact and narrowing its accessibility.

+      In this workshop, we want to bring together different communities working on solving these problems.
+      A variety of distinct sub-communities spanning RL, Meta-Learning and AutoML have been working on making RL work ``out-of-the-box'' in arbitrary settings - this is the AutoRL setting.
+Recently, with the emergence of LLMs and their in-context learning abilities, they have significantly impacted all these communities.
+There are LLM agents tackling traditional RL tasks as well as few-shot RL agents increasing efficiency~ and generalization that are also trying to automate RL.
+LLMs have also been influencing AutoML directly with papers such as OptFormer .
+However, there is currently little crossover between these communities.
+As such, we want to create the space to connect them and cross-pollinate ideas automating RL.
+      We believe closer connections between these communities will ultimately lead to faster and more focused progress on AutoRL and an in-person workshop is the ideal way to allow for greater interaction between them.
+      Through a mixture of diverse expert talks and opportunity for conversation, we hope to emphasize the many facets of current AutoRL approaches and where collaboration across fields is possible.
     </p>
     <p>
-    <p style="color:#c31;"><b>Update:</b></p> <b>The workshop is still under review :)</b>.
+    <p style="color:#c31;"><b>Update:</b></p> <b>The workshop has been accepted at ICML 2024 to be held in Vienna</b>.
        </p>
   </div>
   <div class="col-md-1 hidden-xs">